 As noted above, the closest school and residential areas to the Revised Project Footprint are located at a distance of approximately 0.5 mile.
 This is considered too far away for there to be substantial environmental health and safety risks to children from localized construction impacts.
 Furthermore, the San Ysidro LPOE would be fenced and under heavy security due to its Homeland Security mission, so that the likelihood of children entering the LPOE and encountering safety risks is low.
-Willow Elementary School, is however, immediately adjacent to the I-5/I-805 interchange, where traffic produces air pollutant emissions.
+The public schools identified above (i.e., Willow Elementary School, Beyer Elementary School, San Ysidro Middle School, and La Mirada Elementary School), are however, generally located adjacent to the I-5 or I-805 freeways, where traffic produces air pollutant emissions.
 Overall, conditions related to children's health would be likely to improve with implementation of the Action Alternatives, since pollutant emissions currently associated with heavy congestion and reduced speeds on I-5 and I-805 near the border are expected to be reduced, due to shortened queues of vehicles idling as they wait to pass through the LPOE.
 Similarly, higher Mobile Source Air Toxics (MSAT) emissions associated with additional vehicle miles traveled due to increased capacity at the LPOE would be offset by a reduction in idling emissions.
 No adverse impacts related to environmental health and safety risks to children are anticipated as a result of the Action Alternatives.